A closeup of a person wide awake after insomnia.

 Get Your Oral Device From Definitive Dental

 While it may seem like an innocuous disorder, sleep apnea not only wrecks your health but is also a threat to public safety.
 Left untreated, sleep apnea can shorten your life and make you unhappy while you’re alive.
-Treating this debilitating condition is essential to protect the public from its negative effects and improve your quality of life.
+Treating this debilitating condition is essential to protect the public from its adverse effects and improve your quality of life.

 A young woman smiling and revealing perfect teeth